 Why member engagement matters

 Disengagement also makes for a (dare I say it) boring community experience.
 If you have many inactive, disengaged members, your community won’t have the kind of discussions that spark new ideas and improve members’ skills and knowledge.
-It creates a downward spiral, where a lack of engaged members creates even more disengagement and can eventually lead to the death of your online community.
+Without a clear plan of how to improve community engagement, your members are unlikely to start organically.

 Get going with your engagement plan